-- Be a resident, as defined by Texas Election Code §1.015 and applicable law, of one of the independent school districts (ISDs) comprising the Wharton County Junior College Taxing District (College Taxing District) which includes: Wharton County ISDs and Needville ISD that are in the College Taxing District.
+- Be a resident, as defined by Texas Election Code §1.015 and applicable law, of one of the independent school districts (ISDs) comprising the Wharton County Junior College Taxing District (College Taxing District) which includes: Wharton County ISD and Needville ISD.

 A person elected to serve as a Board member must remain a resident of the College Taxing District throughout the term of office.
 A Board member who ceases to reside in the College Taxing District vacates his or her office.